 Specifies the authentication method and authentication key for RIP-2 packets.
-This command is valid when ip rip version 2 is specified in config-if mode, or when version 2 is specified in config-router mode.
+This command is valid when ip rip version 2 is specified in config-if mode, or when version 2 is specified in config-router mode or config-router-af mode.
 In other cases, the command is invalid.

-'''

-ip rip authentication key < key id> {text | md5} < key>
+ip rip authentication key <key id> {text | md5} <key>

-'''

-no ip rip authentication key < key id>
+no ip rip authentication key <key id>